oberon-lang/oberon-lang.github.io/_posts/2023-12-25-towards-concurrency.md

 (subject to public review until further notice)

-#### What is concurrency
+#### Introduction

+Today, where virtually every system includes more than one processor, support for parallel execution has become essential.
+A programming language can support concurrency either through libraries and external function calls, or directly through built-in language constructs.
+Both approaches are ubiquitous.

+This paper examines the state-of-the-art of concurrency and how it should be supported in Oberon+, while keeping the language as simple as possible.

+What do we mean by concurrency?

 According to [1] 3.755 concurrency is a "property of a system in which events can occur independently of each other, and hence are not ordered".
 This very general definition is based on independent, unordered events and actions ([1] 3.1484).
 How actions (i.e. activities) can be made concurrent, we learn from [1] 3.756: "either by interleaving the activities or by simultaneous execution".
 So we can achieve concurrency by either interleaving activities on a single processor, or by simultaneously executing activities on multiple processors.

 Both methods of concurrency have been successfully implemented over the years in various programming languages.

-Today, where virtually every system includes more than one processor, support for parallel execution has become essential.
-A programming language can support concurrency either through libraries and external function calls, or directly through built-in language constructs.
-Both approaches are ubiquitous.

-This paper examines how state-of-the-art parallel execution should be supported in Oberon+, while keeping the language as simple as possible.
+We first analyze how concurrency was implemented in other languages, then set the stage for the design, and finally present a proposal how Oberon+ should implement concurrency.

 #### Concurrency in Modula